immorez/zustor/README.md

 **Zuskit** is a lightweight and flexible data-fetching library that combines the power of Zustand for state management with efficient query capabilities.
 It allows you to effortlessly manage server-state, caching, and mutations by dynamically generating hooks from your API configuration.

+# Disclaimer

+Important Notice: zuskit is provided as-is.
+While every effort has been made to ensure its quality and reliability, it may not cover all edge cases or meet every production requirement.
+Users are responsible for evaluating its suitability for their specific use case and testing thoroughly before deploying it to production environments.
+The maintainers are not liable for any issues, including but not limited to data loss or system failures, that arise from using this package.

 ## Features

 - **Dynamic Hook Generation**: Create query and mutation hooks based on your API configuration with ease.